Caesar III: Development and release

 The game that would become Caesar III was initially conceived by Impressions Games as a city-building game set in space.
-Developer David Lester cited initial hesitation to pursue a third sequel as "Caesar II had been so well-received that we didn't know where to take it...there were points we had considered and discarded for Caesar II that we could add, but they wouldn't amount to a new product."
+Developer David Lester cited initial hesitation to pursue a third Caesar game as "Caesar II had been so well-received that we didn't know where to take it...there were points we had considered and discarded for Caesar II that we could add, but they wouldn't amount to a new product."
 After six months of development, the designers returned to Ancient Rome as a setting for the project.
 Simon Bradbury of Impressions Games reflected that a key decision to continue with sequels to Caesar was that Ancient Rome contained a "wealth of material for a strategy game...there's a lot of epic history which I think a lot of people can easily identify with".

 Many features introduced in Caesar III ultimately were developed in response to critiques of its predecessor Caesar II, including the introduction of mission choice to reduce repetition in the game and integration of combat into the city view.
 The decision to use 'walkers' to distribute resources across cities was another innovation.
 Simon Bradbury of Impressions Games stated the mechanic was introduced as "we wanted to do something different...we liked the SimCity sense (that) you place the building down and it affects things around it but we always found that was a bit static.
 The walker mechanic was an efficient way of coding the game (and) add a sense of randomness into the city."

 The soundtrack for Caesar III was composed by Robert Euvino.
 The game was the first major project undertaken by Euvino, who would continue to compose for games in the Stronghold series.
 Euvino approached the Caesar III soundtrack by attempting to find a balance between the "cliché sound of the Coliseum made famous by Hollywood" and attempting to "preserve some of my own personal style".

 The game, alongside its successors Pharaoh and Zeus: Master of Olympus, were re-released in a digital format on Good Old Games as one of the earliest titles available on the platform in 2010.
 The re-release removed the DRM requirement, fixed stability bugs with modern operating systems and has enabled players to continue to experience the game.
 The GOG.com version was subsequently released onto Steam in 2016, but the client-based DRM of Steam has caused that version to suffer from stability and compatibility problems not seen on the original digital version provided by GOG.com.